 As if for no other reason than to prove me wrong, Little Miss Hubblepot chose the day after my last blog post to toddle down the hallway on her own two feet.

 She seemed quite taken with her newfound skill and did it several times in the same evening… but hasn’t bothered at all since.
-The important thing, of course, is that she’s proven to her big bro that she’s perfectly capable of keeping up with the James’s, should the mood take her.
+The important thing, of course, is that she’s proven to her big bro that she’s perfectly capable of keeping her end up, should the mood take her.

 Being four years apart, it’s rare that I spot physical similarities between the two of them.
 Especially as one of them is brunette and looks like a consumptive extra from Oliver Twist and the other is blonde and looks like a squidgy body double for Bride of Chucky.
 But occasionally I come across an old photo of the boybot, back when he was a baby, and I wonder whether there might be some trace of sibling resemblance after all…

 The boy had much fairer colouring back then.
-I suspect Millybags is doomed to remain little and squidgy, like her mummy.
+I suspect Hubblepot is doomed to remain little and squidgy, like her mummy.
 But we’ll have to wait and see whether she turns brunette.
-Writing this has reminded me that I ought to do a monthly mugshot gallery for Matilda – and probably an updated one for the boy, too.
+Writing this has reminded me that I ought to do a monthly mugshot gallery for Thing 2 – and probably an updated one for the boy, too.
 More things to find time for.

 In birthday news, little David Chattenborough has turned five and is now the proud owner of an even bigger menagerie, including such things as a giant armadillo, a platypus, a ferret, an echidna, a numbat, a wildebeest, an oryx and about 30 other beasties of the world.
 This makes him very happy indeed and his bed has been extra-full for the last two nights.